simpleweb/omniauth-bluevia/README.md

 You'll need to create a BlueVia account and register an new application [here](https://bluevia.com/en/api-keys/get-commercial).

+Please note that due to limitations in the way BlueVia has implemented OAuth, it is not possible to get a `uid` for the user, therefore the auth hash should just be used for credentials that are stored against a local user account, rather than use this as a full blown auth system.

 ## Installation

 Add this line to your application's Gemfile: